Skip to main content

 class TargetModule {}

-describe('TestRoutingGuard', () => {
+describe('TestRoutingGuard:canActivate', () => {

 // test its integration with RouterModule.
-Therefore, we pass

-// the guard as the first parameter of MockBuilder.
-Then, to
+// as the second parameter of MockBuilder.

-// `NG_MOCKS_GUARDS` to remove all other guards.
+// Then `NG_MOCKS_GUARDS` should be excluded to remove all guards,

 beforeEach(() => {